mongodb-partners/maap-temporal-ai-agent-qs/docs/ARCHITECTURE.md

    - MongoDB Atlas auto-scaling clusters

 2. **Caching Layer:**
-   - Redis for customer profile caching
+   - Use a Caching layer for customer profile caching
    - Embedding cache for frequent queries
    - Decision cache for idempotency